d33paks1ngh/Netflix-GPT/README.md

 # Part 05 of NetflixGPT

-- impliment sign in and sign Up logic
+- impliment sign in and sign Up logic...
+- Learn the basics about fireBase
+- sign Up Logic
+  - createUserWithEmailAndPassword() method
+- sign in logic
+  - signInWithEmailAndPassword() method

 # part 06 of NetflixGPT

 - install react-redux and @reduxjs/toolkit
 - set up your redux store.
 - Create a userSlice and configure you store and provide the store to the react app
+- Set an authentication state observer and get user data using onAuthStateChanged() method.
-- Dispatch the action using onAuthStateChanged() from fire base.
+- Dispatch an action when onAuthstateChanged().
 - understand about useNavigate() hook from react-router-dom.
 - Navigate to browse page after sign in.
-- Navigate to login page after sign Out.
+- Naviagate to the browse page if new user is signed up.

-- impliment sign in
-- impliment sign out
+- Impliment sign out
-- display the name of user
-- display the photo url of user
-- navigate to browse page after sign in
-- navigate to login page after sign out
+- Navigate to login page after sign out.
-- update the user profile
+- update the user profile using Fire base.
+- Display the users Photo.
+- Display the users Name.

-# fixing the bug in auto update user data ...
+- fixing the bug in auto update user data ...

+# firebase Summery.

+- Install and config with firebase.
+- Authentication using fireBase.
+- CreateUserWithemailPassword() to impliment sign Up .
+- SignInWithEmailPassword() to impliment sign In.
+- OnAuthStateChange() to observe the object (that is sign in or sign out) and get user details.
+- UpdateProfile() to update the user details into the redux store and showcase the name and user photo .

 # Episode_15 NetflixGTP BUilding The Core...